Taxation policy, tax borne by country, tax collected

 Stakeholder engagement and concerns related to tax

-The country-by country (CbC) data is reported along the line of the GRI 207-4 standard.
-However, while the reporting required in GRI 207-4 is based on the data in Stora Enso’s consolidated Financial Statements, the reporting is unconsolidated and does not fully reconcile with the consolidated Financial Statements.
-The financial information in the CbC report is the sum of the legal entities’ local standalone IFRS reported balances in each country.
+The country-by country (CbC) data is reported according to the EU Directive 2021/2101.
+The directive requires reporting of financial information for all entities located in European Economic Area (EEA) per country.
+Also, entities in specified jurisdictions which are listed as “non-cooperative” by the EU are reported per country, and the rest of the countries in aggregate.
+The required financial information in the CbC report is the sum of the legal entities’ local standalone IFRS reported balances in each country.
 Group level consolidation adjustments, such as elimination of group internal transactions, are excluded.
-Due to this the financial information is different than what is presented in the consolidated financial statements for 2024.
+Due to this the financial information does not fully reconcile to what is presented in the consolidated financial statements for 2025.
+The reported amounts exclude value adjustments and group internal dividends.

-1 Revenues is the total amount of income (excl. internal dividends) from domestic and foreign parties of the entities in the jurisdiction.
+In the CbC report, revenues represent the total amount of income of the entities in the jurisdiction.

-2 Profit/loss before tax is the total amount of the group entities’ profit or loss before tax in the jurisdiction, as reported under IFRS.
-The reported amounts include temporary and permanent differences between accounting and taxation, such as non-taxable dividends from other group companies, and thus do not represent the taxable income on which taxes are calculated in the jurisdiction’s taxation.
+Profit/loss before tax is the total amount of the group entities’ profit or loss before tax in the jurisdiction, as reported under IFRS.
+The reported amounts include differences between accounting and taxation, such as depreciation differences, and thus do not represent the taxable income on which taxes are calculated in the jurisdiction’s taxation.

-3 Corporate income tax paid on a cash basis contains the total of corporate income taxes paid during the reported period by the companies in the jurisdiction to the home jurisdiction and all other jurisdictions.
-The amount contains tax payments for previous years and excess payments refundable in following years.
+Income tax paid on a cash basis contains the total of income taxes paid or received during the reported period by the companies in the jurisdiction to the home jurisdiction and all other jurisdictions.
+The amount contains tax payments and refunds for previous years and excess payments refundable in following years.
+Therefore, the cash tax payment is not directly comparable to the reported profit or loss before tax for the reporting period.

-4 Corporate income tax accrued on profit/loss is the IFRS reported current tax expense of the reported period.
-The amounts do not include deferred taxes from temporary differences and tax losses, and thus do not represent the total tax expense of the entities in the income statement.
+Income tax accrued on profit/loss is the IFRS reported current tax expense of the reported period.
+The amounts do not include deferred taxes from temporary differences and tax losses and thus do not represent the total tax expense of the entities in the income statement.
 The amounts do not contain taxes from previous periods.